pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/01_prerequisite_concepts.md

   @"${PACT_CLI}" publish ${PWD}/pacts --consumer-app-version ${GIT_COMMIT} --auto-detect-version-properties
 ```

-In the [src/product/product.pact.test.js](https://github.com/pactflow/example-provider/blob/master/src/product/product.pact.test.js) file in the provider project, we have configured the verification task to fetch the pacts that belong to the latest consumer versions with the `master` tag (`{ tag: 'master', latest: true }`), and the pacts that belong to the currently deployed versions (`{ deployed: true }` - we'll explain how the broker knows which versions are deployed in the next section).

 In the [src/product/product.pact.test.js](https://github.com/pactflow/example-provider/blob/master/src/product/product.pact.test.js) file in the provider project, we have configured the verification task to fetch the latest pacts that belong to the configured `mainBranch` for each consumer  (`{ mainBranch: true }`), and the pacts that belong to the currently deployed versions (`{ deployed: true }` - we'll explain how the broker knows which versions are deployed in the next section).

-You can read more about how to configure the main branch property [here](https://docs.pact.io/pact_broker/branches#pacticipant-main-branch-property), but all you need to know for now, is this allows our provider to support 2 consumers, which each have a different named main branch (such as `master` or `main`).
+You can read more about how to configure the main branch property [here](https://docs.pact.io/pact_broker/branches#pacticipant-main-branch-property), but all you need to know for now, is this allows our provider to support 2 or more consumers, which each have a different named main branch (such as `master` or `main`).

 ```js